 PMI Impact Malaria in Sierra Leone

 PMI Impact Malaria (IM) is the flagship global service delivery project of the U.S. President’s Malaria Initiative (PMI).
-To advance PMI’s goal of fighting malaria and saving lives, IM is supporting Sierra Leone’s national malaria control program (NMCP) in its efforts to strengthen malaria service delivery.
+To fight malaria and save lives, IM is supporting Sierra Leone’s national malaria control program (NMCP) in its efforts to strengthen malaria service delivery.

-To advance malaria service delivery in Sierra Leone, IM is mainly focused on strengthening health provider competence, bolstering national diagnostic capacity, and enhancing the country’s ability to collect and use data for decision-making.
+To advance malaria service delivery in Sierra Leone, IM focuses mainly on strengthening health provider competence, bolstering national diagnostic capacity, and enhancing the country’s ability to collect and use data for decision-making.

 Malaria Country Context